Andree98/shopping/README.md

 The presentation layer is responsible for all the UI related code (Screens, widgets etc).

-With this architecture the separate layers are independent from each other and it's very easy to replace a layer without breaking the whole app.
-Another great advantage of this architecture is it makes it very easy to test every layer to make sure the app never breaks in the future.
+With this architecture the separate layers are independent from each other and it's very easy to replace a layer without breaking other layers.
+Another great advantage of this architecture is it makes it very easy to test every layer.

 ## Any other instructions and notes you have

 To delete a shopping list or a list item you have to swipe right.

-This app wasn't written using test driven development, first I wrote the whole app and then added the tests at the end to save time, but I wanted to mention I'm experience with test driven development and have no problems with it.
+This app wasn't written using test driven development, first I wrote the whole app and then added the tests at the end to save time, however I'm experienced in test driven development and can program in that style.

-For this app I didn't use any CI/CD tools but I'm very experienced with Codemagic for that purpose, I've also used Bitrise before but not as experienced with that.
+For this app I didn't use any CI/CD tools but I'm very experienced with Codemagic for that purpose, I've also used Bitrise before.